 Rule 1106 - Marine Coating Operations and Rule 1106.1 - Pleasure Craft Coating Operations are both source specific rules that were adopted to reduce emissions of volatile organic compounds (VOC) and stratospheric ozone depleting and global warming compounds from marine coatings applied on boats, ships, and vessels, and their appurtenances, and to buoys and oil drilling rigs intended for the marine environment, and for pleasure craft, as defined in Rule 1106.1, including parts and components.
 The proposed amendment is two-fold.
-First, Rule 1106.1 is proposed to be rescinded and second, Rule 1106 will subsume the requirements of Rule 1106.1 - Pleasure Craft Coating Operations, while revising VOC content limits for pretreatment wash primers, antenna, repair and maintenance thermoplastic, inorganic zinc, and specialty marking coatings, in order to align limits with U.S. EPA Control Techniques Guidelines and other APCD's/AQMD's.
-The proposed amendment also adds new categories for marine aluminum antifoulant, mist, nonskid and organic zinc coatings and marine deck primer sealant, and adds provisions for pollution prevention measures, enhanced enforceability, and changes to promote clarity and consistency.
+First, Rule 1106.1 is proposed to be rescinded and second, Rule 1106 will subsume the requirements of Rule 1106.1 - Pleasure Craft Coating Operations, while revising VOC content limits for pretreatment wash primers, antenna, repair and maintenance thermoplastic, inorganic zinc, and specialty marking coatings, in order to align limits with U.S. EPA Control Techniques Guidelines and other APCDs/AQMDs.
+The proposed amendment also adds new categories for marine aluminum antifoulant, mist, nonskid and organic zinc coatings and marine deck primer sealant, and requires the use of the most restrictive VOC content limit.
+The proposed amendment would also prohibit possession and sale of noncompliant coatings and establish requirements for transfer efficiency, labeling, recordkeeping and reporting.